w3f/Grants-Program/applications/maintenance/wasm-opt-for-rust.md

 - Submit PRs to upgrade `wasm-opt` in `cargo-contract` and `wasm-builder` when new versions are published.
 - Fix reported bugs if possible and within budget.
-- Implement minor feature requests if disirable and within budget.
+- Implement minor feature requests if desirable and within budget.

 Issues we want to fix: